Simply Deep: Music and lyrics

-Musically, the album took Rowland's solo work into an alternative R&B sound, which she described as a "weird fusion [of] a little bit of Sade and a little bit of rock."
-According to Rowland it was her manager Matthew Knowles idea for her to "craft her own brand of Rock & R&B".
-In an Interview with Billboard, she stated, "He's always known how much I love rock music and alternative music; He brought the idea to me and I was so excited because I never thought that I could do something like that".
+Musically, Simply Deep marked a departure from Rowland's work with Destiny's Child, venturing into alternative sounds.
+Rowland herself described the album as a "weird fusion [of] a little bit of Sade and a little bit of rock," although she admitted that she felt the 'rock' label her record company used to promote it was somewhat inappropriate and misleading.
+According to her, the idea for her to "craft her own brand of Rock & R&B" came from her then-manager, Mathew Knowles, who recognized her interest in rock and alternative music.
+Rowland stated that she was enthusiastic about the idea, as she had not previously considered exploring such a combination of styles.
+In an Interview with Billboard, she commented: "He brought the idea to me and I was so excited because I never thought that I could do something like that."